paulcollet/spellcheck/README.md

 # spellcheck

-This is simple little speck checker.
+This is a simple little speck checker.
 It needs a text file to check followed by the path to a dictionary of words.

 Ex: ./typos text.txt /bin/dict/words